ibdknox/cljs-watch/README.md

 ```

 ## Notes
-* by default output-to is set to `resources/public/cljs/bootstrap.js`
+* the default output-to is set to `resources/public/cljs/bootstrap.js`
 * it will add the local `lib/` to your classpath when you run it, allowing you to have other cljs deps in that folder

 ## License